Lost in Panic Cruise

-Lost in Panic Cruise is a 2011 Chinese suspense thriller and sequel to Lost in Panic Room.
+Lost in Panic Cruise is a 2011 Chinese suspense thriller and sequel to the 2010 film Lost in Panic Room.
 The film was directed by Zhang Fanfan and written by Xiao Yu, starring Alec Su, Annie Wu, Cica Zhou, Yang Kun, and Ni Hongjie.
 The film was released in China on 27 October 2011.
-It is the sequel to the 2010 film "Lost in Panic Room."

 Plot

 Detective novelist Liu Yunfei takes it upon himself to investigate a series of murders on a cruise ship.